 The customer is the key

-One of the fundamental principles of the Agile methodologies is early customer feedback.
+One of the fundamental principles of the Agile methodology is early customer feedback.
 Having your customers as close as possible to your team is a difficult task, but is instrumental to the success of your project.
 To keep your roadmap up-to-date and ensure your goals are in sync with the needs of your customers, you have to establish close and frequent communication channels with them.

-Often, customers themselves realise that what they thought they wanted one year ago is no longer relevant to their current needs.
+Often, customers themselves realize that what they thought they wanted one year ago is no longer relevant to their current needs.
 If you don’t ask them on time, you’ll be developing something they have no use for.
-For every type of project there are ways to gather customer feedback – adopt those in your development process in order to maintain your roadmap aligned to the end users expectations.
+For every type of project, there are ways to gather customer feedback – adopt those in your development process in order to maintain your roadmap aligned to the end users expectations.

-Your Kanban roadmap timeline will change depending on several factors such as the type of product you offer, the size of your organisation and how far along you are in the product life-cycle.
+Your Kanban roadmap timeline will change depending on several factors such as the type of product you offer, the size of your organization, and how far along you are in the product life-cycle.
 Early-stage products and startups will naturally have short roadmap timelines – adapting and changing direction quickly are essential to keep pace with the market and your competitors.

-Once your organisation is more stable and your product direction has been set, you can move towards longer timelines and larger strategic visions.
+Once your organization is more stable and your product direction has been set, you can move towards longer timelines and larger strategic visions.
 Kanban roadmap timelines can be just 2-3 months at a time in the short term and growing to a year in the longer term.